trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 - find - finds and returns the index of a value.

 ---
-## TBinaryTree
+## TAVLTree
-Binary tree with mostly recursive methods.
+Self balancing binary tree with recursive methods.

 - Positioning: Objects inserted in order and erased by value.
 - Parallelism: N/A